 ASTM A105 Material Properties

 Only fully killed carbon steel material is used for forging.
-This material can be in the shape of a bar or in the shape of the ingot to meet various forging requirements.
+This material can be in the shape of a bar or in the shape of an ingot to meet various forging requirements.
 See the image below.

-This bar is then cut into the required length to do forging of a flange.
+This bar is then cut into the required length to do the forging of a flange.
 See the video below to understand the flange forging process.
 You can see the closed die flange manufacturing process.

-In the image below, you can see various ASTM A105 products such as a flange, fittings, nozzle neck, self-reinforced branches that used in industries such as oil and gas, petrochemical, power plant, etc.
+In the image below, you can see various ASTM A105 products such as a flange, fittings, nozzle neck, and self-reinforced branches that are used in industries such as oil and gas, petrochemical, power plant, etc.

 - Flange Class 150 and Class 300